giganticode/adverb/README.md

 > Tip: A code summary is also automatically shown above each method, giving a summary of the method/function body.

+### Display code summary above method/function signature (codelens)

+When opening a code file, a code summary gets displayed above each method/function signature (using codelens).
+The summary is created by ML model from the backend api.
+When clicking on the summary, the user can select among the following two options: either fold the selected method and display the code summary instead (see previous paragraph), or to add the summary as a comment to the original source code file above the method/function signature.

+### Show code symbol definition

+In the code editor, the extension shows for each code symbol of the current focused row the line number, where the current focused code symbols are definite.
+However, these annotations are only visualized, when the definitions are outside the current viewport of the editor.
+If the definitions are inside the current viewport, they are only highlighted.
+Obiously, a mixed application of this feature can appear, when for example on code symbol of the current focused code line is inside the viewport, and another one is outside the viewport.

 ### Search in natural language (NL) for source code parts

 By using the **"Search code with natural language"** command you can search for code parts using natural language.
 The search procedure gets executed by ML model.
 When executing the command, a new tab in your vscode-window appears, where the search query can be entered.
-The search results are shown below for each matching source code file of the current workspace.
+The search results are shown below for each matching source code file and code part of the current workspace.
+When hovering a search result, the relevant code parts gets shown in a tooltip.
+When clicking on a search result, the respective source code file gets opened next to the search window and the editor jumps to the starting line of the code part.
+In the search window also a re-indexing of the current workspace can be started by clicking on the respective button.
 The search command can be executed from the command palette or via the shortcut `Alt + s`.

 ## Extension Settings